P-OPSTeam/quicksilver/README.md

 # Quicksilver

-For readme of he monitoring cli head over to that folder
+For readme of the monitoring cli head over to that folder